-Due to above reasons and closing stock, of waste at FY closing which will be processed in due course, waste generated does not tally with waste
+Due to above reasons and closing stock, of waste at FY closing which will be processed in due course, waste generated does not tally with waste recycled and disposed.

 Indicate if any independent assessment/evaluation/assurance has been carried out by an external agency?
 (Y/N) If yes, name of the external agency: BDO India LLP.